nicholasnet/QueueBundle/README.md

 <a name="generating-job-classes"></a>
 ### Generating Job Classes

-Every Job is basically a service that implements `IdeasBucket\QueueBundleQueueableInterface`.
+Every Job is basically a service that implements `IdeasBucket\QueueBundle\QueueableInterface`.
 QueueBundle provides command for generating a job.

     php console idb_queue:create_job